-Many significant developments occurred in the field of same-sex sexuality in the decade since the Alliance for Therapeutic Choice and Scientific Integrity (ATCSI) introduced the first edition of its Practice Guidelines (ATCSI, 2010).
-These developments necessitated that guidelines be updated to address the professional and legal realities that face therapists who assist individuals exploring the fluidity of their unwanted same-sex attractions and behavior.
-The revised Guidelines incorporate the now preferred language of sexual attraction fluidity exploration in therapy1 (SAFE-T) as most accurate description the professional clinical contemporary intervention with these individuals
+Guidelines for the Practice of Sexual Attraction Fluidity Exploration in Therapyi significant developments Manv have occurred in the field of same-sex sexuality in the decade since the Alliance for Therapeutic Choice and Scientific Integrity (ATCSI) introduced the first edition of its Practice Guidelines (ATCSI.
+2010).
+These developments necessitated that the guidelines be updated to address the professional and legal realities that face therapists who assist individuals in exploring the fluidity of their unwanted same-sex attractions and behavior.
+The revised Guidelines incorporate the now preferred language of sexual attraction fluidity exploration in therapy (SAFE-T) as the accurate description most of contemporary professional clinical intervention with these individuals.